 - Have a purpose in mind for doing the debate.

 Sometimes, a debate is requested in order to publicly set the record straight about false or inaccurate claims that have been made.
 Christians should be looking to glorify God.
 Anyone should be seeking to communicate their views efficiently and give rational refutations to what the opponent is offering.
-We all know that there is often a disconnect between what should be and what is.
+We all know that there is often a disconnect between what should be and what is, so the rational aspect may not happen.

 - Familiarity with the other side's material.

-In the Ham-Nye debate, Nye presented several straw man arguments (misrepresentations of creationists' views) and personal attacks (such as specifying "Ken Ham's creation model", as if he was not one of thousands with those same views).
+In the Ham-Nye debate, Nye presented several straw man arguments (misrepresentations of creationists' views) and personal attacks (such as specifying "Ken Ham's creation model", as if he was not one of thousands with the same views).
 Dr. White reads or listens to many books, and can give intelligent responses to his opponents.
 Someone like Bill Nye who has only a passing familiarity of a subject (or worse, prejudicial conjectures) is going to embarrass himself and waste everyone's time.
+A good debate is unlikely if both parties have not prepared for it.

 In the 2012 Vice Presidential debate, Joe Biden was downright obstreperous (reminding me of Proverbs 29:9).
 People who know nothing of how debates work said that he "hammered" Paul Ryan, but he "won" because of obnoxious sneering that pandered to the audience, not on substance.
 You don't have to approve of, agree with, or even like their beliefs, but don't express blatant mockery in a debate setting.

-Something I've noticed is that some sneering debaters will let loose with a zinger to insult their opponent or viewpoint, and supporters in the audience will clap and cheer like entertained chimpanzees.
-Zingers are not productive, and also waste time from more constructive discussions.
+Something I've noticed is that some sneering debaters will let loose with a zinger to insult their opponent or viewpoint, and supporters in the audience will clap and cheer like overjoyed chimpanzees.
+Zingers are not productive, and also waste time that could be spent on more constructive discussions.

 - Know your own material.